patogallardo/zemax_tools/design_analysis/TMP_Mech_var7A_20210322/tol_analysis/readme.md

 This criterion gives the following values:

-* Mirror ditances better than: 2.5 mm
+* Mirror distances better than: 2.5 mm
 * Decenters better than: 4 mm
-* Tilts better than: 0.02
+* Tilts better than: 0.02 deg

 This yields the following:
 ```Sensitivity Analysis: